Harshada42/finance-transaction-risk-analytics-flask/README.md

 # finance-transaction-risk-analytics-flask

-Finance transaction risk analytics web app built with Python, Flask, OOPS, and SQL to detect suspicious transactions and generate dashboard insights.

-# Finance Transaction Risk Analytics System
+# Finance Transaction Risk Analytics System using Flask

+A Python Flask-based finance analytics web application that stores customer transactions, analyzes transaction behavior, identifies suspicious financial activity, and displays risk insights through a dashboard.

+This project demonstrates **Python, Flask, SQL, SQLite, Object-Oriented Programming, backend development, rule-based risk detection, and dashboard-based analytics** in a finance-related use case.

+---

 ## Project Overview

-Finance Transaction Risk Analytics System is a Flask-based web application developed using Python, Object-Oriented Programming concepts, and SQL database integration.
-The project is designed to manage customer transaction data, analyze transaction behavior, detect potentially suspicious financial activity, and present useful insights through a web dashboard.

-This project focuses on applying backend development, database handling, SQL analytics, and logical risk detection in a finance-related use case.
-It is suitable for demonstrating skills in Python, Flask, OOPS, SQL, analytical thinking, and data-driven problem solving.
+Financial institutions process many transactions every day.
+Some transactions may appear risky because of high transaction amount, unusual location, or suspicious transaction category.

+This project simulates a basic finance transaction monitoring system.
+It stores customer and transaction data in a SQLite database, applies rule-based risk scoring, classifies transactions into risk levels, and displays the results through a Flask dashboard.

+The system helps identify transactions that may need further review.

 ---

-## Objective
+## Objectives

-The main objective of this project is to build a simple finance analytics system that can:
+The main objectives of this project are:

-- Store customer and transaction details in a SQL database
+- Store customer and transaction data in a SQL database
-- Analyze transaction patterns using Python logic
+- Analyze transaction behavior using Python logic
-- Identify high-risk or suspicious transactions
+- Detect potentially suspicious financial transactions
+- Classify transactions as Low Risk, Medium Risk, or High Risk
-- Generate category-wise and location-wise transaction insights
+- Generate transaction summary metrics
+- Perform SQL-based category and location analysis
-- Display transaction summaries through a Flask dashboard
+- Display all insights through a Flask web dashboard
 - Allow users to add new transactions through a web form

----

-## Why This Project?

-Financial systems process large volumes of transactions every day.
-Some transactions may be high-value, unusual, or location-based anomalies.
-This project simulates a basic transaction monitoring system that helps identify risky financial activity using rule-based analysis.

-The project demonstrates how Python, Flask, OOPS, and SQL can be used together to build a small but practical finance data system.

 ---